 Features & Amenities

 Smoking and vaping are prohibited in all City of Boise parks, including within 20 feet of the Boise River Greenbelt, except in designated areas within Ann Morrison and Julia Davis Parks and at city-owned golf courses.

 Unauthorized vehicles will be towed at owner's risk and expense.
 You can contact Boise Valley Towing by calling (208) 389-9707.

 The Master Plan is a concept drawing illustrating recreation facilities and landscape features planned for a park site.
 It does not necessarily represent what amenities are currently in a park.

 About Hyatt Hidden Lakes

-Former Boise City Council President, Maryanne Jordan, and officials from the Ada County Highway District (ACHD) were joined by members of the Hyatt family for a ribbon cutting ceremony Sept 18, 2012.
+Former Boise City Council President, Maryanne Jordan and officials from the Ada County Highway District (ACHD) were joined by members of the Hyatt family for a ribbon cutting ceremony Sept 18, 2012.
 A generous donation of the 22-acre wetland by the Hyatt family made it possible for the city to purchase another 22 acres in the late 1990s with the goal of preserving open space and providing key habitat for wildlife in West Boise.
-An adjacent 10-acre parcel was also aquired completing the 54-acre site.
+An adjacent 10-acre parcel was also acquired completing the 53-acre site.

 In December 2008, the city of Boise's Public Works Department received a $1.3 million EPA grant to create an innovative stormwater treatment pilot project at the site.
 Since then, Public Works staff members have been gathering water quality data and developing a plan for treating urban stormwater runoff and re-using the treated stormwater in the existing wetland and wildlife sanctuary.